Our Library’s manuscript books are one of the University’s great collections.

 The collection in its current state is not adequately catalogued.
 New College was included in the union catalogue of all Oxford college manuscripts prepared by H.O.
 Coxe in the mid-nineteenth century (published in 1852).
-Coxe’s manuscript descriptions, consisting of little more than a short-title listing of contents, are not sufficient for modern purposes (nor does his survey include those forty-six manuscripts that were received after his time).
+Coxe’s manuscript descriptions, consisting of little more than a short-title listing of contents, are not sufficient for modern purposes (nor does his survey include those forty-eight manuscripts that were received after his time).
 While most of Oxford’s medieval foundations have now addressed this problem through their publication of new, modern catalogues, New College still hides its light.
-To remedy the lack, a cataloguing project has now begun.
+To remedy the lack, a cataloguing project is in progress.

 The catalogue is being compiled by Dr James Willoughby (Research Fellow), with close help from Dr Will Poole (Fellow Librarian).

 Since a new catalogue of the New College manuscripts has been commissioned and will include post-medieval, it was thought prudent to look carefully at the items allocated a manuscript number after Coxe’s catalogue was published in 1852 (from MS 345 onwards) as some were clearly printed items, separated from another collection, photographic, or even just typescript copies.
 Therefore, some items have now been relocated into other collections and the remaining volumes re-numbered where necessary.

 Though out-dated and incomplete, an online version of Coxe’s Catalogus codicum MSS.
 Collegii Novi (1852) provides for the time being a searchable brief listing of most of New College Library’s manuscripts.